samuelhatcliff/newstracker/README.md

   Now that a user is logged in, they may want to user features of the application only available to users, such as the Advanced Search feature (*"Detailed Search" in the navbar*) or refer to previous saved stories (*"My Stories" in the navbar*).

-  Along with the option of filtering one's search results by polarity or subjectivity, a user may choose to get such sentimental analysis data on any individual story wherever it appears, with the exception of the category-carousels on the home-page.
+  Along with the option of filtering one's search results by polarity or subjectivity, a user may choose to get such sentimental analysis data on any individual stories wherever they are rendered, with the exception of the category-carousels on the home-page.

 ## Data-Flows:
   When NewsTracker loads its homepage, it automatically makes several API get requests to NewsAPI using the "Top Headlines" endpoint.
 This API only accepts one